microsoft/vscode-docs/docs/java/java-debugging.md

 ContentId: 929e5410-3bfe-4107-b331-565afe5d341f
 PageTitle: Debugging Java in VS Code
 DateApproved:
-MetaDescription: See how you can debug your Java code locally, and on the cloud.
+MetaDescription: See how you can debug your Java code locally, and in the Cloud.
 MetaSocialImage:
 ---
 # Debugging Java in VS Code